UNAIDS head to quit post early following scathing report

 GENEVA (AP) — The head of the U.N. agency focusing on AIDS says he’ll leave his post in June, an early departure announced a week after independent experts looking into sexual harassment at UNAIDS blasted its “defective leadership.”

-Executive director Michel Sidibe made the announcement during a UNAIDS board meeting Thursday in Geneva, said agency spokesman Mahesh Mahalingham, who could not immediately provide further details.
+Executive director Michel Sidibe made the announcement during a UNAIDS board meeting Thursday in Geneva, said agency spokesman Mahesh Mahalingham.
+He did not elaborate.

-Sidibe’s term was meant to end in January 2020.
+Sidibe’s term was supposed to end in January 2020.

-Last Friday, a panel of four experts cited a culture of impunity and a toxic working environment at UNAIDS, insisting that couldn’t be changed unless Sidibe, who comes from Mali, resigned.
-The panel was created earlier this year following allegations of sexual harassment inside the agency.
+On Friday, a panel of experts released a report citing a culture of impunity and a toxic working environment at UNAIDS and said it could not be changed unless Sidibe resigned.
+Citing a “vacuum of accountability,” they said UNAIDS leaders had failed to prevent or properly respond to allegations of sexual harassment, bullying and abuse of power.

 Most Read Nation & World Stories